heyrishabh13/Blood-Donation-Finder/README.md

 - **HTML**: For the structure of the web app.
 - **CSS**: For styling, including responsive design.
 - **JavaScript**: For dynamic functionality and form handling.
-- **Netlify**: For deployment and serverless functions to handle data.

 ## Prerequisites